nadeemahamad007/Credit-Card-Fraud-Detection/README.md

-**Comprehensive Data Preprocessing:** Handling of class imbalance using techniques such as SMOTE or undersampling.
+**1. Comprehensive Data Preprocessing:** Handling of class imbalance using techniques such as SMOTE or undersampling.

-**Model Comparison:** Analysis of different algorithms to determine the most effective model for fraud detection.
+**2. Model Comparison:** Analysis of different algorithms to determine the most effective model for fraud detection.

-**Performance Evaluation:** Detailed metrics and visualizations to assess the accuracy and reliability of the models.
+**3. Performance Evaluation:** Detailed metrics and visualizations to assess the accuracy and reliability of the models.

-**Hyperparameter Tuning:** Fine-tuning models to achieve optimal performance.
+**4. Hyperparameter Tuning:** Fine-tuning models to achieve optimal performance.